shreeyasharma1804/notes/misc/KeyCloak.md

 - If signing in, keycloak checks that the password provided by the user is correct
 - If registering, keycloak creates a new user for the realm realm-1
 - After this, keyclock redirects to the provided redirect_uri with a valid code
-- Generate access token, refresh token etc from this code:
+- Generate access token, refresh token etc from the code:

 ```bash
 curl -k -X POST 'https://localhost:8443/realms/realm-1/protocol/openid-connect/token' \